grant-humphries/grant-humphries.github.io/_drafts/python-comtypes-arcobjects.md

 Beginning about three years ago I inherited a project that had been undertaken at the request of our planning department and which aims to identify the amount of real estate development that has occurred near MAX stops due to their line’s creation.
 In years past the work had been done essentially by hand and as I've intermittently updated the project I've been working to fully automate it.
 As of the last pass there was just one piece of the process left that I had been unable to script: creating what ESRI calls a Network Dataset.

 A [Network Dataset](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/what-is-a-network-dataset.htm) is a routable network that can be configured to have various impedances and is derived from a street centerline file (in this case OpenStreetMap data).
 I use this network to generate [isochrones](https://en.wikipedia.org/wiki/Isochrone_map) that illustrate the areas that can be reached from the MAX stations via the street and trail network with a half mile walk or less.
-However `arcpy`, the python package that I use for scripting with ESRI products, does not have the capability to create these.
-In light of this I thought that I would be forced to either continue creating these with the UI in ArcMap or use a different language until I came across [this post](http://gis.stackexchange.com/questions/109779) on GIS Stack Exchange that uses ArcObjects and the `comtypes` python package to carry out this task.
+However `arcpy`, the Python package that I use for scripting with ESRI products, does not have the capability to create these networks.
+In light of this it looked like I would be forced to either continue creating them with the UI in ArcMap (which takes several minutes each time) or use a different language (which would also require the establishment of a new development environment) until I came across [this post](http://gis.stackexchange.com/questions/109779) on GIS Stack Exchange that uses ArcObjects and the `comtypes` Python package to carry out this task.

 [ArcObjects](https://en.wikipedia.org/wiki/ArcObjects) underlie all of the ArcGIS Desktop products (anything that can be done with a desktop product can be done with ArcObjects), and though written primarily in C++, are a library of COM components.
 [COM](https://en.wikipedia.org/wiki/Component_Object_Model) (Component Object Model) is a language neutral way of implementing objects that can be used in environments different from the one they were created in.
-Documentation for ArcObjects generally illustrates their use with C#, Java and VB.NET, but python is also a COM-compatible language and comtypes makes them fairly easy to work with.
+Documentation for ArcObjects generally illustrates their use with C#, Java and VB.NET, but Python is also a COM-compatible language and comtypes makes them fairly easy to work with.

-ArcObjects can be accessed in python by providing the file path at which a COM component is stored to comtypes `GetModule` function, which looks something like this:
+ArcObjects can be accessed in Python by providing the file path of a COM component to comtypes `GetModule` function, which looks something like this:

 ```python
 from os.path import join
 from arcpy import GetInstallInfo
 from comtypes.client import GetModule